paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-013-dependency-and-indemnity-compensation-for-service-connected-deaths.md

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsec. (a), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title II of the Social Security Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Title II of the Social Security Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 Sections 214 and 202 of the Social Security Act are classified to sections 414 and 402 of Title 42, respectively.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Amendments
 1991—Pub.
 L. 102–83, § 5(a), renumbered [section 412 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section412&num=0&edition=prelim) as this section.